davemo/srchr/README.markdown

 # SRCHR

 A crowdsourced exercise in collecting JavaScript wisdom.
-For more information, visit [srchr_spec].
+For more information, see [srchr_spec].

 # LICENSE